Willkommen auf den Seiten des Auswärtigen Amts

 For short-term stays of up to 90 days, non-EU nationals living in Spain do not require a visa.
 Their valid identity document (national passport) and a valid Spanish residence permit are sufficient.

-EU nationals living in Spain require a valid identity document from their home country to travel to Germany.
+EU nationals require a valid identity document from their home country to travel to Germany.

 In addition, nationals of some other countries do not require a visa.
 You can find an overview here.